gitter-badger/gitup/README.md

 Run `./INSTALLER` script as root user (or maybe using `sudo`).
 You can use `gitup` if is not installed.

-## About Debian/Ubuntu compatibility

-**Debian** and **Ubuntu** distributions use patched version of `coreutils` packages (which contains all the commands used by the script), that avoids the 'prompt coloration'.
-Thus, is a problem with this, 'cause the prompt coloration is used a lot on `gitup`, the command-line will print this:

-\e[1mReal Name: [\0m

-Instead of this:

-**Real name:**

-So, I'm working on a solution for this problem?
-Obviously yes! :smile:

 ## Usage

 You can use large-type commands...